tbarker/5X-Crypto-Security-Guide/README.md

 It is written for tech-literate crypto holders who have mostly normal lives, a family, relatives, etc. Someone who got involved in a TGE, or got lucky on Kraken a few times, and isn't ready to cash out yet.
 The crypto mass affluent 🙂

+This is a dreadfully Ethereum guide, but it should be easy to adapt to Bitcoin or Solana.
+As long as the wallet format is similar to Ethereum seedphrases.

 We're only trying to cover your "treasury".
 The funds you don't trade, and access every other month or so.

 I am not rich enough to need this.
 This is how I wish my wealthy friends would get themselves organised.
 If people like it, I'll expand it and offer properly worked out variations.
 Maybe vibe code an interactive wizard 😊